RobRendell/gTove/README.md

 * Support for decks of cards?
 * Bobby: Weird bug that happens sometimes: I click a mini and make it flat, then, leaving the context menu open, I click rename and the entire screen goes white.
 * Try to optimise the order of auth vs anonymous GAPI calls (e.g. when I'm a player, try anonymous first).
-* Add (experimental?) option to enable transparency on maps
 * Toggle grid snap and free move per-mini/template (aka "piece")?
 * Change colour of mini/template name?
 Formatting?
 * Should store mini background colour swatches in tabletop